Most of us have grown up watching at least one of the many Disney animated movies, from Snow White and Bambi to the more recent Frozen movie.

 Remaining as the only guardian of the Dragon Gem, she embarks on a journey to find the last of the dragons to help seal the now released monsters, the Druun, away and help save her people.

 Raya, while a capable and resourceful fighter in her own right, is by no means perfect as the betrayal we witness early on in the movie paired with the pressure of responsibility leads to many deep-seated trust issues with other people.

-It shows us that even princesses can be flawed and thus makes her as a more relatable character than some earlier iterations.
+It shows us that even princesses can be flawed and thus makes her a more relatable character than some earlier iterations.

 Naturally, she does overcome these issues, showing young girls that a little bit of trust can go a long way and can avoid some disastrous consequences of distrusting others.

 Finally, the name itself is rather beautiful too, it’s Arabic for ‘flag’, something people carry proudly, much like their own names.